alice0217/Menu-Web-Application/README.md

 On the restaurant's menu page, the user is able to view menu items, create a new menu item, edit and delete a menu item, and change the background image.
 Every time the user edits, deletes, or add something, the web will flash a message.

 ![restaurant page](https://user-images.githubusercontent.com/71456398/148838551-802ec6fb-0fea-4e23-8576-66c70d63185a.jpg)

+## TODO:
+- add more css effects to polish the web